 I thank the Minister for Justice and Equality for taking this matter.
-I am raising the issue of the second Sexual Abuse and Violence in Ireland, SAVI, report which his Government has committed to, and which will investigate and survey the levels of sexual violence and abuse experienced by men and women in Ireland.
+I am raising the issue of the second Sexual Abuse and Violence in Ireland, SAVI, report to which the Government has committed and which will investigate and survey the levels of sexual violence and abuse experienced by men and women in Ireland.

-It has been 16 years since the first SAVI report was published in 2002, and in light of just how much our understanding of sexual violence has changed since then, it is high time we updated the State data and considered the issue and the realities on the ground once more.
+It has been 16 years since the first SAVI report was published in 2002.
+In the light of just how much our understanding of sexual violence has changed since, it is high time we updated the State data and considered the issue and the realities on the ground once more.